minority4u/mobile-barcode-reader-app/README.md

-# rapid prototype for a Android barcode and nfc reader app
+# Android barcode and nfc reader app

+Four very simple prototypes to read/write barcodes and nfc tags with an android phone.